 8- to 10-ounce package mushrooms (button or baby bella), sliced thinly

 1/4 cup ketchup

 1/2 tablespoon sugar (optional)

 8 hamburger buns

-Cover and simmer for 20 minutes.
-Taste for seasoning.
-If the sauce is too thin, simmer uncovered for another 5-10 minutes until the desired thickness is reached.
+Taste the sauce, adding more vinegar, salt, or sugar if desired.
+If the sauce is too thin for your taste, simmer uncovered for another 5 to 10 minutes until the desired thickness is reached.